spiritlake/ares-simpleinventory-plugin/simpleinventory/README.md

 ## Overview

 This plugin is an EXTREMELY simple inventory.
-It's primary purpose is to track ownership of items; the ownership of items has no coded functionality such as limiting the equipping of items, allowing customization of names or descriptions, etc.
+Its primary purpose is to track ownership of items; the ownership of items has no coded functionality such as limiting the equipping of items, allowing customization of names or descriptions, etc.

 It contains the following features: